 Today, we continue to follow all protocols and procedures as directed by the federal, state and local health authorities.
 In many cases, we’re going above and beyond those guidelines with our own policies here at The Bristal.
 Below you’ll find just some of the ways we’re still working to help protect residents, staff, and their families alike:

-- All residents are being monitored daily for signs or symptoms of illness, including daily temperature checks.
+- Everyone who lives or works at The Bristal is being monitored daily for signs or symptoms of illness, including temperature checks.

-- Staff is adequately supplied with Personal Protective Equipment (PPE), hand soap, and hand sanitizers to help reduce the risk of spread.
+- The Bristal team is adequately supplied with Personal Protective Equipment (PPE) as needed, hand soap, and hand sanitizers to help reduce the risk of spread.